-Yeah.
-It's been that long since I made anything that wasn't work-for-hire.
+It's been about three years since I made anything that wasn't work-for-hire.
 You'd think someone who's as adamantly supportive of indie dev as I am would have something to show for his interest, passion, solidarity?
 Some small thing or open project he completed in all that time?

 The Soul Still (Kinda) Burns